Kyradax2/gravitySimulator2d/README.txt

 	python 2.7.10

 library used:
-	pyGame (imported in the files through modules)
+	pyGame (imported in the files through modules), but you need to install the package pygame with your package manager.

 how to use:
 	python gravitySimulator2D.py